Bob Costas to end run as voice of NBC's Olympics coverage

 It's hard to imagine the Olympics without Costas; he has been the host of a record 11 Olympics.

-"It has been both a privilege and an incredible personal and professional experience to have been part of NBC's Olympic coverage all these years," Costas said in a statement.
-"It's been a wonderful run, but I just felt now was the right time to step away and I'm grateful that NBC left that decision to me."
+He added that in the same way Tom Brokaw has been a part of NBC News after leaving the NBC Nightly News that he would fit somewhat into the same role with NBC Sports and still show up when his "presence would make a difference."

-Costas is NBC's longest tenured announcer working for the network the past 37 years.
+"This just felt like the right time to do that.
+Not to retire, but to transition," Costas said.
+"And it will also leave me an opportunity to do some other things."

-The news comes as something of a surprise, but may help explain why Tirico moved from ESPN to NBC last year after a 25-year run at ESPN.
+The news comes as something of a surprise, but may help explain why Tirico moved from ESPN to NBC last year after a 25-year stint at ESPN.

 "That's the pinnacle of our business, to be a part of the Olympic broadcast," Tirico told CNN last July.
 "The world doesn't come together about many things, many times anymore...
 To say that's a part of your life for however long this run is, is wonderful and humbling to me."